 Remote Court Hearing Instruction Video

-- Self-Help Center: Services are available by appointment, remotely, or by telephone.
+- Self-Help Services will continue to be conducted by appointment, remotely, or by telephone.

 Minnesota Judicial Branch COVID-19 Orders and Information »

 - Entry to the building is through the 2nd Street South door*.

 Street South Door is not an ADA accessible door.
 A phone number will be placed at the ADA accessible door for those with ADA access needs.

 - A public access to court records computer is available.

 - Self-help center services are available remotely Monday – Friday from 8:30 a.m. - 4:00 p.m.
 Call (651) 435-6535.

 - Wearing masks is required.
 Visit the St. Louis County Website for more information about the County’s COVID-19 procedures.

 If you have a court case scheduled in St. Louis County District Court in Virginia, call (218) 749-7106